Speaker

 Description

-The Precision Metrology Laboratory (PML) at Diamond Light Source provides an ultra-stable environment and instrumentation to perform micro- to nano- scale dimensional metrology to support beamline operation.
-The lab is actively stabilised to ± 10 mK in temperature and ± 0.5 %RH in humidity.
-Under these conditions, sub-nm displacements have been measured using capacitive sensor and linear interferometer, and sub-nrad angles have been measured using autocollimator and angle interferometer$*$.
-Such measurement capabilities are required to characterise and enhance the performance of beamline positioning systems prior to installation.
-This philosophy has frequently helped to identify faults, including misalignments, parasitic motion errors, and controller issues.
-Solving these problems before beamline operation has saved a significant amount of X-ray commissioning time.
+The Precision Metrology Laboratory (PML) at Diamond Light Source provides an ultra-stable environment and specialist instrumentation to perform micro- and nano-scale dimensional metrology to support beamline operation.
+The lab enclosure is actively stabilised to 10 mK RMS in temperature and 0.5 %RH RMS in humidity.
+Under these conditions, sub-nm displacements have been measured using capacitive sensor and linear interferometers, and sub-nrad angles have been measured using autocollimator and angle interferometers$*$.
+Such measurement capabilities are required to characterise and enhance the performance of positioning systems for sample, optics, and detectors on the beamlines.
+This philosophy has frequently helped to identify faults prior to installation, including misalignments, parasitic motion errors, and controller issues, thereby saving a significant amount of X-ray commissioning time.
 Increasingly, the PML is involved in the prototyping of new beamline components that are beyond the production limits of commercial suppliers.
-Providing metrology feedback to guide design decisions following the mechatronics principle.
+Metrology data is routinely used to guide Engineering design decisions, following the mechatronics principle.

 Footnotes